Yooval/SchoolSync/README.md

 ## Overview

 **SchoolSync** is a REST API for managing school events.
-Teachers can create events, and everyone can join and participate.
+Teachers can create events, and everyone can join.
 It supports full CRUD (Create, Read, Update, Delete) operations for managing users, events, courses, and subjects.

 ### Key Features